jgjin/not-quite-an-expert/content/posts/pupu.md

 Therefore, I would estimate you eat exactly 1 * 24 * 7 = 168 metal cans per week.

 Despite the true claims 2 and 3, the completely arbitrary claim 1 renders the entire estimate also completely arbitrary.
 PuPu functions as an adjective, verb, and noun.
-So in other words, we _PuPu_ in claim one, so the entire estimate becomes _PuPu_, a _PuPu_ estimate.
+So in other words, we _PuPu_ in claim 1, so the entire estimate becomes _PuPu_, a _PuPu_ estimate.

 # PuPu in the wild
 Now why do I mention PuPu?
 Recently, I stumbled upon a beautiful piece of PuPu!
 [This "analysis" by Rootclaim](https://www.rootclaim.com/analysis/what-is-the-source-of-covid-19-sars-cov-2) claims with 81% probability that COVID-19 came from gain-of-function research rather than evolved naturally.
 [Rootclaim also claims that](https://www.rootclaim.com/rootclaim_track_record) "[s]o far, no hypothesis in a Rootclaim analysis that received a likelihood of 50% or more was later shown to be wrong. ...
 Achieving such a track record under those conditions is outstanding, possibly unprecedented."
 A very bold PuPu, indeed.